DeepuBhasin/npm-testing/README.md

-This is demo project for testing
+This is use for npm testing package